RTEMS/rtems-docs/user/rsb/why-build-from-source.rst

 Building from source provides you with control over the configuration of the package you are building.
 If all or the most important dependent parts are built from source you limit the exposure to host variations.
-For example the GNU C compiler (gcc) currently uses a number of third-party libraries internally (gmp, mpfr, etc).
+For example the GNU Compiler Collection (GCC) currently uses a number of third-party libraries internally (GMP, ISL, MPC, MPFR, etc.).
 If your validated compiler generating code for your target processor is dynamically linked against the host's version of these libraries any change in the host's configuration may effect you.
 The changes the host's package management system makes may be perfectly reasonable in relation to the